braziljs/eloquente-javascript/chapters/09-expressoes-regulares.md

 O marcador "$&" na _string_ de substituição age como se fosse "$1", mas será substitído em dodos os resultados ao invés do grupo encontrado.

-## The search method
 ## O método _search_

-The indexOf method on strings can not be called with a regular expression.
-But there is another method, search, which does expect a regular expression, and, like indexOf returns the first index on which the expression was found, or -1 when it wasn’t found.
 O método _indexOf_ em _strings_ não pode ser invocado com uma expressão regular.
 Mas existe um outro método, _search_, que espera como argumento uma expressão regular, e como o _indexOf_, retorna o índice do primeiro resultado encontrado ou -1 se não encontra.

 ```